 So, let's roughly estimate that there are 300 artisans that only make skirts and each of these artisans sew two skirts a day.
 If an artisan works from Monday to Friday, creating 10 skirts, this artisans would have saved roughly 5-10 pounds of sari fabric.
 Now if each of those 300 skirt artisans create 2 skirts a day, 5 days a week, they will have saved 1,500-3,000 pounds of waste materials sewing skirts in one week alone!

-This not only sustains our planet, but helps sustain our artisans, their families, and their communities.
+The sustainability of our skirts not only helps our planet, but helps sustain our artisans, their families, and their communities.
 By purchasing our wrap skirts, you are not only sustaining the planet, but sustaining another human.
 Talk about being a global citizen!

 Our skirts, from start to finish, are really amazing.
 The love our artisans put into each skirt is reflected by how much love our customers put into their outfits.
-One of my favorite times of year is Halloween, and last year a few members of our skirt group dressed up as Mother Nature.
+One of my favorite times of year is Halloween, and a few years ago some of the members of our skirt group dressed up as Mother Nature.

 (Skirt group member, Holly, rocking her Mother Earth inspired outfit)